 Critical Explorers Summer Workshop

-Dates for the 2017 workshop will be announced in April.
+Information and application details for the 2018 workshop will be available in the spring.

 Immerse yourself in exploratory teaching and learning at the 3-day teacher workshop in August!

 Scroll down to read comments from workshop participants

 Bringing students into direct contact with complex, interesting materials, and offering teachers unique strategies for revealing and encouraging students’ ideas and helping them discover and pursue puzzles and questions, critical exploration is a distinctive teaching method that powerfully supports student inquiry, expanding students’ awareness of their own intellectual capacities while deepening teachers’ understanding of their students’ potential.

 This workshop for upper elementary, middle school, and high school teachers will help prepare you to harness the power of critical exploration in your classroom.
 Through the Critical Explorers Summer Workshop, you’ll experience and discuss exploratory activities and curriculum, observe and reflect on teaching strategies, and strengthen your understanding and practice of critical exploration, whatever your previous experience.
 Highlights include:

 Experiencing and discussing curriculum developed by Critical Explorers

 in collaboration with teachers in public school classrooms this year

 Special discussion groups formed in response to your interests,

 with topics such as writing, assessment, and thematic and interdisciplinary curriculum